 Airofit BASIC provides adjustable resistance levels to your breathing muscles, primarily the diaphragm and the intercostal muscles.
 Your breathing muscles respond to resistance training just like any other muscle group - they become stronger and more efficient.

-A strong respiratory system makes you less receptacle to any pulmonary issues and diseases, including viral infections, lowering the risk of possible complications.
+A strong respiratory system makes you more resistant to any pulmonary issues and diseases, including viral infections, lowering the risk of possible complications.

 Airofit BASIC comes with a Quick Guide that includes guidelines for 3 main training programs to target your respiratory strength, vital capacity, and stress levels.